clay-arras/lamppp/docs/NOTES.md

 step 1: fix the references and figure out some way to calculate WITH THE OTHER VALUE BEING A CONSTANT ok so if you have a graph with all the values being no grad, then the IN BETWEEN VALUES will be deleted; i.e. they'll be deallocated once the time's up if the operation involves one requires_grad and one no_grad, then we still need to keep that no_grad reference, and there's no way around it.

+TODO: to make it cleaner please delete the wrapper and make an internal struct instead.